Guide for Ludo2026-04-04

 The Home Stretch: No Rush

 In the home stretch (last squares of your color), only your pieces can enter.
 But pieces waiting outside the stretch can be captured.
-If you have a piece waiting for the exact roll to enter, protect it with another piece or move it to a nearby safe square.
+If you overshoot, the piece bounces backward inside the home stretch, so do not build your whole plan around always needing an exact roll.

 Ready to apply these tips?